2yngskl/academic-kickstart/content/home/teaching.md

   columns: '2'
 ---

+> I never teach my pupils; I only attempt to provide the conditions in which they can learn.
+-- Albert Einstein

-The advent of massive open online courses (MOOCs) has changed the way we look at education and further questioned the fundamental role of instructors.
-Simple transfer of knowledge is no longer the rate limiting step for educating the next generation, but knowledge is democratized to anyone with a computer, tablet or mobile phone with a connection to the internet.
-I personally have benefited tremendously from such efforts, yet MOOCs have forced me to reassess my pedagogical ideals.
-This led me to the three foundations of instruction and mentorship: construction, selection, and interaction.
+The advent of massive open online courses has changed the way we look at education and challenges traditional views on the role of instructors.
+Simple transfer of knowledge is no longer the rate limiting step for educating the next generation.
+Instead, knowledge is now accessible to anyone with a computer, tablet or mobile phone with a connection to the internet.
+I've also benefited tremendously from these initiatives, but at the same time forced me to reevaluate my pedagogical values.
+This led me to my three foundations of instruction and mentorship: construction, selection, and interaction.
 All of which are the basis of the following courses shared below.

 - Spring 2024: BiS437 Bio-Data Engineering
 - Fall 2023: EB502 Programming for Engineering Biology